VaheC/PhishingWebsiteDetection/README.md

 # Phishing website detection

-Phishing is a type of fraud in which an attacker impersonates \
-a reputable company or person in order to get sensitive information \
+Phishing is a type of fraud in which an attacker impersonates a reputable company or person in order to get \
-such as login credentials or account information via email or other \
+sensitive information such as login credentials or account information via email or other communication \
-communication channels.
-Phishing is popular among attackers because \
-it is easier to persuade someone to click a malicious link that \
+channels.
+Phishing is popular among attackers because it is easier to persuade someone to click a malicious \
-appears to be authentic than it is to break through a computer's \
+link that appears to be authentic than it is to break through a computer's protection measures.The goal of \
-protection measures.\
-The goal of this project is to create a ML solution to identify phishing websites.\
-The final result of the project is a web application.
+this project is to create a ML solution to identify phishing websites.
+The final result of the project is a \
-It will take an a website's URL as input and classify the website: either yes (for phishing) or no (otherwise).
+web application.
+It will take an a website's URL as input and classify the website: either yes (for phishing) \
+or no (otherwise).

 # Files' description